LNG Facts

 • Over $6 billion in wages for workers

-• More than $170 billion in government revenues
+• More than $150 billion in government revenues

-Canadian LNG projects are an integral part of our community, donating millions to support healthcare in B.C. including funding for two CT scanners in Squamish and Kitimat hospitals.
+The LNG industry is advancing economic reconciliation with First Nations [4] while spending billions of dollars with Indigenous-owned businesses [5][6].
+Canadian LNG projects are an integral part of our communities, donating millions to support healthcare in B.C. including funding for two CT scanners in Squamish and Kitimat hospitals.

-Without oil and natural gas exports and other energy goods, Canada’s cumulate trade deficit with the rest of the world – which stood at $130 billion in the decade ending in 2023 – would have ballooned to $1 trillion [7].
+Without oil and natural gas exports and other energy goods, Canada’s cumulative trade deficit with the rest of the world – which stood at $130 billion in the decade ending in 2023 – would have ballooned to $1 trillion [7].

 Natural resources comprise 45% of Canada’s manufacturing output [17] and 50% of our exports [18] -- LNG could create even more economic opportunities for Canadian families and businesses.

-Canadians can support all forms of energy to keep our country’s economy strong and energy secure.
+Canadians can support all forms of energy to keep our country’s economy strong and energy secure

 Energy forms the bedrock of the Canadian economy, accounting for hundreds of thousands of jobs, more than 10% of our economy, and 28% of our exports in 2023 [16].

-Whether it be wind, solar, hydro, geothermal, oil, natural gas, or anything in between, Canadians don’t have to choose between supporting traditional energy versus renewables ---- we can do both, for a brighter, more prosperous, and energy-secure future for our families and country as a whole.
+Whether it be wind, solar, hydro, geothermal, oil, natural gas, or anything in between, Canadians don’t have to choose between supporting traditional energy versus renewables --- we can do both, for a brighter, more prosperous, and energy-secure future for our families and country as a whole.

 SOURCES: